x4Cx58x54/writing/docs/maths/linear-algebra/essence-of-linear-algebra.md

 It is the relation between linear transformation and matrix-vector multiplication.

-By recording where the bases land when applying a linear transformation and packaging them into a matrix, we have all the infomation about this transformation.
+By recording where the bases land when applying a linear transformation and packaging them into a matrix, we have all the information about this transformation.

 Starting from a specified matrix, we can imagine what the whole space and all the vectors inside look like after the transformation.
 Conversely, intuitive knowledge of a transformation itself can be expressed as a matrix.